 About Science-IT and Triton¶

 This is the first tutorial.
-The next is <connecting>.
+The next is Connecting to Triton.

 Science-IT is an Aalto infrastructure for scientific computing.
 Its roots was a collaboration between the Information and Computer Science department (now part of CS), Biomedical Engineering and Computational Science department (now NBE), and Applied Physics department.
 Now, it still serves all Aalto and is organized from the School of Science.